Got a Question? Email Us email@example.com

 First you’ll need to decide whether you want to use your dome inside or outside and buy a model accordingly.

-There are some safety measures to keep in mind too.
+There are some safety measures to keep in mind in having a kids climbing frames.
 Don’t let your kids fool around on the dome, as it’s easy to get hurt, and make sure they maintain three points of contact at all times.
 Also, avoid climbing when the structure is wet and make sure they’re not wearing loose clothes (e.g. a scarf) that could get caught.
-And it’s better to wear long sleeves and long pants to avoid injuries, if possible.
+Kids climbing a frame should better wear long sleeves and long pants to avoid injuries, if possible.

-So now that you’re ready to see your kid get climbing, which dome is it going to be?
+So now that you’re ready to see your kid be a dome climber, which dome is it going to be?